 - Provide 4 hours of volunteer work per child per year.
 This could be help cleaning toys, or at the Christmas Artisans’ Market, or auditing the books, or lots more opportunities throughout the year.
 This is separate from Parent-of-the-Day.

 Our provincial license as a preschool requires two adults to be present in the classroom during operation.
 To fulfill this our program relies on one teacher and one parent volunteer, a.k.a.
 Parent-of-the-Day.
-This is a system that keeps our fees low and our parent community involved, but it also means that without a parent helper, class will have to be cancelled!
+This is a system that keeps our fees low and our parent community involved, but it also means that without a parent helper, class may have to be cancelled!

 Your presence in the classroom sends a strong message to your child about your interest and involvement in his or her education.
 As Parent of the Day, you obtain a good sense of what is happening in the classroom, allowing you to better talk with your child about their preschool experiences throughout the year.

-All parents must take their turn in assisting the teachers.
-Each family will be expected to take a turn about once every 4 to 6 weeks, depending on class size.
+All families must take their turn in assisting the teachers.
+This will mean coming in about once every 4 to 6 weeks, depending on class size.
 A calendar is posted outside the classrooms each month where parents sign up for shifts as Parent of the Day.
-If you are a working parent, it is your responsibility to find someone to take a turn in the classroom for you (i.e. aunt, grandparent, nanny, etc.) or to make other arrangements with the Preschool staff.
+If you are a working parent, it is your responsibility to find someone to take a turn in the classroom for you (i.e. grandparent, nanny, aunt, etc.) or to make other arrangements with the Preschool staff.
 If you are signed up for a day and are unable to attend, it is up to you to find a replacement or another parent to switch with you.
 If you find it difficult to join us approximately once a month, please speak with us about alternative arrangements.